dangitstam/Twitter_Viterbi/README.md

 ​	`python trigram_viterbi.py <path to twt.train.json> <path to twt.(dev|test).json>`

-**Note** that this version takes approximately 15-30 minutes to complete on the development set.
+**Note** that this version takes approximately 15-30 minutes to complete on a validation set of roughly 5000 examples.

 To run the optimized implementation of the trigram Viterbi algorithm, run

 ​	`python trigram_viterbi_vectorized.py <path to twt.train.json> <path to twt.(dev|test).json>`

-**This** version should take approximately 20 seconds to complete.
+**This** version should take approximately 20 seconds to complete for a comparable validation set!

-#### **All** versions of Viterbi above will print the time taken to complete as well as the per-word accuracy over the validation set given.
+All versions of Viterbi above will print the time taken to complete as well as the per-word accuracy over the validation set given.